Advanced Tutorial

 , --gpuid

-; here we use default values.
+; here default values are used.
 The result will be saved in the out_result

 folder.
-But you can ignore it because the results are already saved in the _SelectPoints.txt
+Ignore it because the results are already saved in the _SelectPoints.txt

-file, and we set their class ID as 2. --overwrite
+file, and their class ID is set as 2. --overwrite

 means the particles saved as class 2 before will be cleared first.